(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Maurie Markman, MD, President, Medicine & Science.
+Maurie Markman, MD, President, Medicine & Science

 This page was updated on March 2, 2022.

 Lymphedema is a common side effect of cancer and cancer treatment.
-It may be emotionally discouraging and physically painful, but knowing the signs and symptoms of lymphedema may allow you to get help more quickly.
+It may be emotionally discouraging and physically painful, but knowing the signs and symptoms of lymphedema may allow patients to get help more quickly.

-• Lymph vessels.
-These vessels return lymph to the bloodstream by collecting it from other parts of the body.
+Lymph vessels: These vessels return lymph to the bloodstream by collecting it from other parts of the body.

-• Lymph nodes.
-These bean-like structures in the neck, underarm, pelvis, groin and abdomen help fight infection by filtering lymph and storing white blood cells.
+Lymph nodes: These bean-like structures in the neck, underarm, pelvis, groin and abdomen help fight infection by filtering lymph and storing white blood cells.

 What is lymphedema?